 Viewing the apparently non-sensical but immediately understandable emotional interplay between adults is a life-affirming experience and if only the film had decided to ditch the light humour and run with a tougher story, it could well have become a classic.

 But as it turned out the film was, and felt like, a waste.
-It knocked Meadows off course but he came back and last year (2004) produced the award-winning Dead Man's Shoes which in many respects is the tougher darker version of Once Upon a Time in the Midlands that would have made it.
+It knocked Meadows off course but he came back and in (2004) produced the award-winning Dead Man’s Shoes which in many respects is the tougher darker version of Once Upon a Time in the Midlands that would have made it.

 Picking up one award, Meadows confessed: “I pretended I didn’t care about awards, but it’s great to be back up here.”
 He’ll be up there again in the future, and Once Upon a Time in the Midlands looks set to become the notable flop in an otherwise brilliant career.